artursniegowski/Mastering_React.js_through_Projects/README.md

 ## 13_bookshelf_v2_app </br>
 The 13_Bookshelf_v2_app is an enhanced version of the original single-page React application 12_Bookshelf_app designed for creating and managing a digital bookshelf.
 This updated version introduces persistent data storage by integrating a JSON server.
 Users can seamlessly add, edit, and delete book titles while enjoying the visual appeal of randomly generated book cover images for each added book.</br>

+## 14_bookshelf_v3_app </br>
+The 14_bookshelf_v3_app represents an enhanced version of the 13_Bookshelf_v2_app single-page React application, designed for creating and managing a digital bookshelf.
+This updated version introduces significant improvements to data management and user experience.
+The application has been optimized for data management by implementing the React context system.
+Instead of passing data through props, the context system is used, making data sharing more efficient and maintaining a clear separation of concerns.
+The app also effectively addresses the useEffect endless loop problem by utilizing the useCallback hook.
+This ensures that data fetching and updates occur efficiently and do not result in unnecessary re-renders.</br>